 What is sinus infection?

 When the sinus becomes swollen or has an inflammation then the sinus is infected and the condition is called sinusitis.
-This infection is caused by many factors such as allergens like pollen, smoke or fumes, some food types which irritate the mucous lining the sinuses.
-You may be prone to a sinus infection just after having suffered a bad cold because at this point your sinuses are swollen and the flow of mucus gets restricted.
-Nasal polyps which are basically unwanted growths that begin to line the nose start obstructing the flow of mucus leading to swelling of sinus.
+This infection is caused by many factors such as allergens like pollen, smoke or fumes; some food types which irritate the mucous lining the sinuses.
+You may be prone to a sinus infection just after having suffered a bad cold because; at this point your sinuses are swollen and the flow of mucus gets restricted.
+Nasal polyps which are basically unwanted growths; that begin to line the nose start obstructing the flow of mucus leading to swelling of sinus.
 Another cause of sinusitis is basic anatomy issues.
-If the nasal septum is deviated then there is again hindrance to mucus outflow causing inflammation of sinuses.
 Sinusitis caused by virus and rarely by bacteria or fungi.

 What are the Sinusitis symptoms?

 Sinusitis symptoms must be gauged correctly else it can be mistaken for other conditions as the symptoms are very similar to cold and allergies.
 The symptoms are nasal discharge that is thick and yellow or green in color.
 You suffer from congestion so you may face difficulty to breathe through your nose and lack sense of smell.
 You may develop cough within a few days.
 There is sensation of pain near the eyes or a feeling of pressure on the face.
 Your face and eyes may appear swollen.
-There may be headaches that are limited to the forehead area and are not usually severe.
 Acute sinusitis symptoms will include fever too.
-Acute sinusitis last for four weeks or less while if its chronic, symptoms will include feeling confused, breathlessness, severe headaches, swollen foreheads, vision issues and stiffness in the neck.
-What you have been thinking of as cold is taking much longer than a month to go away so it is time to head to a doctor to get yourself checked for sinusitis.
+Acute sinusitis last for four weeks or less while if its chronic, symptoms will include feeling confused; breathlessness, severe headaches, swollen foreheads, vision issues; and stiffness in the neck.
+What you have been thinking of as cold is taking much longer than a month to go away.